Shipping lines in Ghana called out again for unfair trade practices

 Pundits continue to demand that these shipping lines operating in the country abide by the laws of the country in terms of the introduction and/or increases of charges and fees at the ports of Ghana.

-The President of the Ghana Institute of Freight Forwarders, Eddy Akrong speaking on the Eye on Port programme, revealed that the port additional charges which was the subject of much controversy last year still persist, despite much reprehension from the shipping community.
+The president of the Ghana Institute of Freight Forwarders, speaking on the Eye on Port programme, revealed that the port additional charges which was the subject of much controversy last year still persist, despite much reprehension from the shipping community.

 “Throughout the year we made several efforts.
 We went to the Minister, who then instructed Shippers’ Authority to instruct the shipping lines to let them follow due processes before any increases or introductions in their fees.
 That was ignored.”